reynard-testing/reynard/util/micro-benchmarks/README.md

 # Micro benchmarks

-This directory contains (micro) services that can be composed to create micro benchmarks.
+This directory contains benchmark microservices that can be composed to create micro benchmarks.
-They are made in Typescript to be dynamic yet simple, and because OpenTelemetry supports zero-code instrumentation.
+They are made in Typescript to be dynamic yet simple, and because OpenTelemetry supports zero-code instrumentation for Node.

-All services have a single endpoint `GET /` running on port defined by the env variable `PORT`.
+All services have a single endpoint `GET /` running on port defined by the environment variable `PORT`.

-There are four types:
+There are four types of services:

 - **Leaf** - Only outputs a pre-defined response.
 The response can be configured.
 - **Pass-through** - Has a single dependency on another service.
 Can be configured to use an internall fallback value in case of errors.